micro-os-plus/micro-os-plus-iii/tests/platform-nucleo-f767zi/platform/linker-scripts/README.md

 The sections are mainly from the µOS++, with some content moved from flash to RAM, since accessing flash is quite expensive.

-The `memmap_default_orig.ld` was copied from the Pico SDK, as a reference.